EHGTube/EtHerG/README.md

 To Do :

-6. Add failure proofing on function startups (all params set for embed? all for Modbus? for influx? )
 7. Fix Login / Logout
 8. Maybe figure out why GainY only works up to ~73?
 Or why Gain doesnt work anymore after ~70?
 9. Add Color Options for everything (LineDiagX, LineDiagY, Scatterlines, Alarm1, Alarm2)